Vigil Security, LLC IETF Contributions

 S/MIME

 The S/MIME Working Group is closed.
 The S/MIME electronic mail security protocol is widely implemented in commercial mail agents.
 I authored several of the specifications.
-Maintenance work is happening in the CURDLE Working Group and the LAMPS Working Group.
+In the past, some algorithm-related maintenance work took place the CURDLE Working Group.
+Today, maintenance is happening in the LAMPS Working Group.

 RFCs